Use of trademarks in #Social Networks

 The use of #tags or #hastags as an advertising slogan or a classification strategy for the publications disseminated from corporate profiles is massive and the protection of these tags as registered trademarks has increased considerably in recent years.

-In this new landscape, companies require advice on their trademark strategy in social networks and verification that their strategies do not infringe the rights of third parties.
-In parallel, it is necessary to verify that the use of the client’s trademarks as a keyword by competitors does not harm the stakeholder’s competitive position and, if it does, that the appropriate measures are taken.
+In this new landscape, companies require advice on their trademark strategy in social networks and verification that they do not infringe the rights of third parties.
+In parallel, it is necessary to verify that the use of the client’s trademarks as a keyword by competitors does not harm their competitive position and, if it does, that the appropriate measures are taken.

-· Covered risks.
-The service is intended to reduce the following risks:
+The service will help our clients reduce the following risks:

 (i) Incurring in civil or criminal liability as the result of a digital marketing strategy implementation that infringes exclusive rights of third parties or may be deemed as an act of unfair competition.